mathias-mrsn/snowcrash/level07/README.md

 ---

-In this level we have a compiled file called `level07`.
+In this level, we have a compiled file called `level07`.

 ```shell
 $ gdb -q level07